Formal fallacy: About the term non sequitur

+Related concept

-Propositional logic, for example, is concerned with the meanings of sentences and the relationships between them.
+Propositional logic is concerned with the meanings of sentences and the relationships between them.
 It focuses on the role of logical operators, called propositional connectives, in determining whether a sentence is true.
 An error in the sequence will result in a deductive argument that is invalid.
 The argument itself could have true premises, but still have a false conclusion.
 Thus, a formal fallacy is a fallacy in which deduction goes wrong, and is no longer a logical process.
 This may not affect the truth of the conclusion, since validity and truth are separate in formal logic.